magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 ### ConnectorScadaSymbolAnimation

-The `ConnectorScadaSymbolAnimation` interface in ThingsBoard is designed to manage animations for SVG connector elements, specifically for flow animations along a defined path.
+The `ConnectorScadaSymbolAnimation` interface in IoT Hub is designed to manage animations for SVG connector elements, specifically for flow animations along a defined path.
 This interface provides methods to control the animation's playback, appearance, speed, and direction, enabling dynamic manipulation of connector animations.
 Below are the key methods provided by the `ConnectorScadaSymbolAnimation` interface: